secure-software-engineering/phasar/README.md

 $ cd build/
 $ cmake -DCMAKE_BUILD_TYPE=Release ..
 $ make -j $(nproc) # or use a different number of cores to compile it
+$ sudo make install # if you wish to install Phasar system wide
 ```

-When you have used the script `bootstrap.sh` for installing phasar, the above steps are already done.
+When you have used the `bootstrap.sh` script to install Phasar, the above steps are already done.
-Use them as a reference if you want to modify PhASAR and recompile it.
+Use them as a reference if you wish to modify Phasar and recompile it.

 Depending on your system, you may get some compiler errors from the json library.
 If this is the case please change the C++ standard in the top-level CMakeLists.txt: